nleseul/obs-shaderfilter/README.md

 * *zoom_blur.shader* &mdash;A shader that creates a zoom with blur effect based on a number of samples and magnitude of each sample.
 It also includes an animation with or without easing and a glitch option.
 Set speed to zero to not use animation.
 Suggested values are 15 samples and 30-50 magnitude.
 * *other* &mdash; I have far too many shaders to list.
-Please check [Examples folder](https://github.com/Oncorporation/obs-shaderfilter/tree/master/data/examples) or find me on discord, as I have many addtional filters for fixing input problems.
+Please check [Examples folder](https://github.com/Oncorporation/obs-shaderfilter/tree/master/data/examples) or find me on discord, as I have many additional filters for fixing input problems.

 ## Building